 The Center has been approved as an official training partner of the State Administration for Foreign Expert Affairs (SAFEA) to provide training and capacity building for Chinese local government officials in China and the U.S. An MOU with the China Association for International Exchange of Personnel (CAIEP), the training unit of SAFEA, gives ICMA an opportunity to respond to requests for technical assistance in city/county management for SAFEA and for Chinese ministries, provinces, and cities.
 SAFEA is the key agency to approve training programs for Chinese local governments.

-In December 2013, ICMA signed a memorandum of understanding with the National Academy for Mayors in China (NAMC) to enhance the ICMA China Center’s training offerings.
+ICMA also has signed a memorandum of understanding with the National Academy for Mayors in China (NAMC) to enhance the ICMA China Center’s training offerings.
 NAMC is the leading agency providing regular training opportunities to local government officials in China.
 The two organizations will jointly

 - Organize training and appraisal for city managers and government officials in China